 Convertible Debentures are further classified into two – Fully and Partly Convertible.
 Fully convertible debentures are completely converted into equity whereas the partly convertible debentures have two parts.
-Convertible part is converted into equity as per the agreed rate of exchange based on an agreement.
-Non-convertible part becomes as good as redeemable debenture which is repaid after the expiry of the agreed period.
+The convertible part is converted into equity as per the agreed rate of exchange based on an agreement.
+The non-convertible part becomes as good as redeemable debenture which is repaid after the expiry of the agreed period.

 Secured (Mortgage) and Unsecured (Naked) Debentures